TrudAX/denistrunin-blog/src/draft/integration-outboundweb/index.md

 ![UML Diagram](UMLDiagram.png)

-## How to manage such integration task
+## How to implement such integration task

 To start doing tasks like this I suggest an initial meeting with business users from D365FO and WebService site(3-party team) where we discuss the following questions: